MacKenia/CQNU-helper/README.md

 - Ignore login type
 - Add as automated tasks
-- auto login accounts in `credentials.json` as phone terminal type
+- auto login accounts in `credentials.json` as phone terminal type (optional)

 You can login without Python in a Windows system.